-Penetration Testing and Social Engineering for a Pharmaceutical Company
+Penetration Testing and Cybersecurity for a Pharma Company

 A team of cybersecurity experts helped a global pharmaceutical company handle a security breach with swift, effective actions.
 The team carried out black-box penetration testing and social engineering to check the system security and, in addition, helped the client with ISO 27001 and GxP compliance.